 Nissan Murano Key Fob Battery Size

-Dec 05, 2025 · 10 min read
+10 min read

 Think of your Nissan Murano key fob as a tiny, sophisticated remote control for your vehicle.
-It's packed with technology that allows you to remotely lock and unlock your doors, activate the alarm, and even start the engine in some models.
+It's packed with technology that allows you to remotely lock and open up your doors, activate the alarm, and even start the engine in some models.
 But like any electronic device, it relies on a power source – a small, coin-sized battery.
 Knowing the correct Nissan Murano key fob battery size and how to replace it is essential for any Murano owner.
 In this guide, we'll walk you through everything you need to know to keep your key fob working smoothly.

 Understanding Your Nissan Murano Key Fob

-The key fob also houses a physical key blade that can be used to manually unlock the driver's side door in case the battery dies or the electronic system malfunctions.
+The key fob also houses a physical key blade that can be used to manually open up the driver's side door in case the battery dies or the electronic system malfunctions.
 This provides a crucial backup option, ensuring that you can always access your vehicle, even in an emergency.
 Some newer Murano models also have a keyless start feature, allowing you to start the car with the fob in your pocket or purse.
 This feature relies heavily on a functioning key fob battery.

 A Comprehensive Overview of Key Fob Batteries